checkthistape/databaseimitating/documentation.md

 because of user folder permission.
 But you can also change the address, it's possible using **changeadress()** function (***changeadress** input command).
-After all the work done you have file with which you can do different acts such as open and view the file, add data, delete file and another.
+After all the work done you have file with which you can do different acts such as open and view the file, add data, delete file and another.<br>
 ( try *help command ʕ•́ᴥ•̀ʔっ )

 _______________________________